segmentio/segment-docs/src/connections/destinations/catalog/action-rokt-audiences/index.md

 - **Batching events and support for large audiences**: This destination supports batching which enables Rokt to receive large audiences without discrepancies.

-- **Near real time audience updates**: Actions destination helps Rokt receive real-time events and add or remove users from Rokt audiences appropriately.
+- **Near real-time audience updates**: The actions destination helps Rokt receive real-time events and add or remove users from Rokt audiences appropriately.

 ## Getting Started